quintans/eventsourcing/README.md

 In a distributed system where we can have multiple instance replicas of a service, we need to avoid duplication of events being forwarded to the message bus.
 To avoid duplication and **keep the order of events** we could have only one active instance using a distributed lock to elect the leader.
-But this would mean that we would have an idle instance and it is just a wast of resources.
+But this would mean that we would have an idle instance and it is just a waste of resources.
-To take advantage of all the replicas we can partition the events and balance the different partitions across the existing instances of the forwarder service.
+To take advantage of all the replicas, we can partition the events and balance the different partitions across the existing instances of the forwarder service.

 **Example**: consider 2 forwarder instances and and we want to partition the events into 12 partitions.
 Each forwarder instance would be responsible 6 partitions.